cran/fastverse/README.md

 - **[vroom](https://github.com/tidyverse/vroom)** provides fast reading of delimited files (23 dependencies).

   *Notes*: *data.table* provides `fread` and `fwrite` for fast reading of delimited files.

+#### Parallelization, High-Performance Computing and Out-Of-Memory Data

+- **[mirai](https://github.com/shikokuchuo/mirai)**: Minimalist async evaluation framework for R: a ‘mirai’ evaluates an expression in a parallel process, on the local machine or over the network, returning the result automatically upon completion.
+Also provides a parallel map function (1 dependency).

+- See also the [High-Performance and Parallel Computing](https://CRAN.R-project.org/view=HighPerformanceComputing) Task View and the [futureverse](https://www.futureverse.org/).

 ####  Compiling R